bajwan/263/algorithm_analysis/PITCHME.md

 ---
 **Algorithmic Analysis**

 Once again we get a Big-O of O(n^2).

-I thought Insertion Sort was better than Bubble Sort, what gives?
-(We will discuss this when we get to sorting.
-For now, just theorize about it)..
+(Isn't Insertion Sort  better than Bubble Sort?
+What gives?
+We will discuss this when we get to sorting.
+For now, just theorize about it!).